Little-Known Ways a Doula Can Help after Your Hospital Birth

 Newborn procedures

 The hour or two after birth can be busy for babies!
 In addition to learning about their parents for the first time, wanting to eat, and adjusting to the brightness and temperature outside the womb.
 Most babies born in a hospital will be weighed, measured, and have their heel pricked for a newborn screening test within their first couple hours.
-Some will also receive a vitamin K shot, hepatitis B vaccine, and erythromycin eye ointment, depending on their parents' wishes.
+Some will also receive a vitamin K shot, hepatitis B vaccine, and erythromycin eye ointment during that time period, depending on their parents' wishes and birthplace policies.

 Our clients often have questions about these medications and procedures, and we've noticed that many times their concerns and questions go unanswered in the moment.
 We'll be there to facilitate helpful conversation with your care providers to make sure you have the information you need while your baby is being cared for in the hospital setting.